-Love for flower designs in my organic jewelry
+Love flower designs in my organic jewelry

 Organic jewelry that is made of organic material and has the shape of flowers, is called flower jewelry by me.
 It is an invented word, but it covers the matter, I think.

 Although I travel around the world and all the cultures inspire me to design my jewelry, in springtime in The Netherlands, I get all my inspiration from scenes something like 200 meters from my home.
-My inspiration is to make flower jewelry, or jewelry inspired on flowers to be exact.
+My inspiration is to make flower jewelry, or jewelry inspired by flowers to be exact.
 You might call these designs organic jewelry too.

 I live in the middle of the bulb or flower fields and the colors in the Spring of those fields are stunning.
 The jewelry designers find their inspiration in nature and heaven.
-They design flower jewelry or jewelry with real flowers and they used flower-shaped material to make the women more beautiful as they already are.
+They design flower jewelry or jewelry with real flowers and they used flower-shaped material to make the women more beautiful than they already are.

 The meaning of flower jewelry

 Flower jewelry or a flower pendant is a special piece of jewelry.
 It is a symbol of life and vitality, that will bring you a lot of energy and strength to you in your life.
 And on top of that, a flower and a piece of flower jewelry are symbols of love.
 Think about this: when you want to please a woman you bring flowers and if you love her give her a piece of flower jewelry.

 In Hawaii, you get a lei (garland of flowers) as a welcome or farewell present.
 These lei are made of carnations and blossoms of Kika, ginger, jasmine, or orchids.

 There are certain flowers that are special symbols and a depiction of these special flowers in a necklace or brooch or another piece of jewelry has the same meaning.
 Let us find out what the meaning of these specific flowers is: